d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 AlexNet consists of eight layers: five convolutional layers, two fully-connected hidden layers, and one fully-connected output layer.
 Second, AlexNet used the ReLU instead of the sigmoid as its activation function.
-Let us delve into the details below.
+Let's delve into the details below.

 ### Architecture